Since a young age, there was a longing for freedom, truth and God.

 All that can be said is that all the seeking and suffering was absolute perfection.
 It too is unconditional love.
 It’s impossible to understand or believe this.
 Unconditional love just is and its void of any quality, meaning or value.
 It’s completely empty.
 Maybe on some level, you can recognize this.

 Nothing was ever wrong… even when I was neglected, abused and taken advantage of.
 No-one did any of that.
-And in the end, it didn’t really happen the way I believed it did.
+And in the end, it didn’t really happen the way I so strongly believed it did.

 But that being said, in the story, there was a long road of recovery and healing.
 Strengthening my ability to hold my own suffering and fully feel the pain, little by little.
 Nurturing myself back to health and learning that I needed to be treated with respect and love.
 Learning to stand up for myself.
 Learning the reasons why I suffered so much.
 It was a difficult and bumpy road to say the least.
 And support seemed essential at times.
-This was a time of reconditioning the body, it just felt like I was doing it at the time, but in hind-sight, it’s just what suffering does, it can make us change, grow and learn.
+This was a time of reconditioning the body, it just felt like ‘I’ was doing it at the time, but in hind-sight, it’s just what suffering does, it can make us change, grow and learn.
 And in the end, it can just become obvious that no-one was at the center of any of that.

-Perfection and total healing isn’t possible.
+Perfection of the body and total healing isn’t possible.
 Learning and maturing just seems to be a natural movement that happens in most living organism.
 Only when ‘I’ disappeared was it revealed that the imperfections and flaws were absolute unconditional love as well.
 The entirety of the dream of a separate individual is this wholeness already, no matter what it feels like.

 Life is really unpredictable, and in the end nothing makes sense, nothing was as linear as we once believed it to be.
 The whole path dissolves.
 The need to know dissolves.
 And the whole movement of seeking is revealed to be a very small loop.